 - Based on Google code

-In a recent study(nova janela), it was also easily the most private browser in terms of telemetry sent back to its developers.
+In a 2020 study(nova janela), it was also easily the most private browser in terms of telemetry sent back to its developers.

-Brave blocks third-party cookies by default and can even block cookie consent notices.
-Because Brave is based on Chromium, you can use regular Chrome browser extensions (download from either its own Brave Web Store or the Chrome Web Store).
+Brave blocks third-party cookies by default and can even block cookie consent notices (now using AI for improved performance).
+Because Brave is based on Chromium, you can use regular Chrome browser extensions (downloaded from either its own Brave Web Store or the Chrome Web Store).
 Brave also offers secure tab, history, and bookmark syncing across devices and platforms.

 Tor Browser